-Aurora will make changes in agreement with Attorney General
+Aurora will make changes in agreement with attorney general

 AURORA, Colo.
 (KDVR) – The City of Aurora, under pressure to make changes at its police and fire departments, has come to an agreement with Colorado’s Department of Law, outlining how the major changes will be implemented.

-The changes come after the Attorney General’s Office found a pattern and practice civil rights issues at the police department and the improper use of a sedative at the fire department.
+The changes come after the attorney general’s office found a pattern and practice of civil rights issues at the police department and the improper use of a sedative at the fire department.
 The city council will need to officially approve the consent decree at its next meeting for it to take effect.

+“I know this has been 23 months of pain.
+Twenty-three months of difficult conversations.
+Twenty-three months of change and reform,” said Aurora Police Chief Vanessa Wilson.

+“We’re not going to shy away from reform, and I can tell you the officers out on the street are doing it with duty, honor, integrity and realizing there will be accountability,” said Wilson.

-Aurora city leaders had two months starting on Sept.
+Aurora city leaders had 60 days starting on Sept.
 15 to work with the department of law to develop an agreement that would lead to the implementation of specific changes and independent oversight at the city.

 With no agreement, the attorney general could have pursued court-ordered remedies to affect change, but the state and the city announced they had come to an agreement during a press conference Tuesday.